Ungava Gin maker seeks connections with Inuit groups, communities

 In a social media post Sept.
 16, the company pledged to work “to source cultural influencers’ advice on ways to give back to the Inuit community.”

-But Hamel said he’s not there quite yet, and still looking for suggestions on which groups to contact.
+But Hamel said he’s not there quite yet and he’s still looking for suggestions on which groups to contact.

 As promised, we’re working to source cultural influencers’ advice on ways to give back to the Inuit community.
 We’ll keep you updated.— Ungava (@Ungava_Gin) September 16, 2016